-The California Automobile Museum is proud to introduce the School Tour Program with tours aligned with the California Curriculum Standards and Frameworks.
+The California Automobile Museum is proud to introduce the School Tour Program with tours aligned with the Common Core Standards and California State Content Standards.
 The museum is open for school tours year round, so there is never a bad time to motor on down for a fun and educational field trip that will explore the automobile history.

 How to Schedule a Tour

-Please download and fill out the School Tour Reservation Form and send to Caitlin Fusselman via email, fax or mail at least two weeks before your tour date.
+Please download and fill out the School Tour Reservation Form and send to our Education Program Coordinator, Caitlin Fusselman, via email, fax or mail at least two weeks before your tour date.
 Feel free to contact the museum if you have any questions.

 FAX: (916) 442-2646, Attn: Caitlin Fusselman